Determination of $B$-meson distribution amplitudes from $B\to \pi,K,D$ transition form factors: Acknowledgement

 \section{Acknowledgement}

 We thank Yu-Ming Wang for valuable discussions.
 We thank Yong-Kang Huang and Yan-Bing Wei for providing the code to calculate the $B\to \pi,K,D$ form factors in LCSR.
-This work is partly supported by the National Key Research and Development Program of China (2023YFA1606000), the National Natural Science Foundation of China with Grant No.~12275277, 12447154 and No.~12435004, by the MKW NRW under the funding code NW21-024-A, and by the CAS President's International Fellowship Initiative (PIFI) under Grant No.~2025PD0022.
+This work is partly supported by the National Key Research and Development Program of China (2023YFA1606000), the National Natural Science Foundation of China with Grant No.~12275277, 12447154 and No.~12435004, by the MKW NRW under the funding code NW21-024-A, by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 3107 -- 533766364 and by the CAS President's International Fellowship Initiative (PIFI) under Grant No.~2025PD0022.